My Travel Story

 Holding ice in Iceland, January 2019

-In March 2019 I took a solo trip to Northumberland, traveling along some of the most beautiful coast I have ever seen in the U.K.!
+In March 2019 I took a solo trip to Northumberland, travelling along some of the most beautiful coasts I have ever seen in the U.K.!
 I had no idea that there were beaches with such golden sand in England!

 I visited a friend in Luxembourg in May 2019.
 She was wonderful in showing me around her (albeit tiny) country over three days.
 I was thoroughly charmed!